anthonyywangmath/tikzsd/README.md

 tikzsd is a Haskell program used to generate
 LaTeX code for string diagrams.

-To use the program, one defines categories, functors and natural transformations.
+To use the program, one defines the categories, functors and natural transformations to be used, specifying data such as labels and shapes.
 After doing this, one can generate the LaTeX for images such as

 ![example diagram 1](images/example-pic-1.png)